 Before applying for the role, you should:

-Listen to Hiring Processes with Gergely Orosz to familiarize yourself with the Oxide hiring process.
+Listen to Hiring Processes with Gergely Orosz to familiarize yourself with the the Oxide hiring process.

 Listen to some of our episodes of Oxide and Friends to get a sense for how we work.
 A few recommendations: